 20. Several representatives were satisfied that the provisions of the agreement, including Article 5, gave IOM and its Member States sufficient control over the Organization's participation in United Nations bodies, including in the Security Council, especially when considered in the light of Article 6(c) of the IOM Constitution.
 They were not in favour of reopening the agreement for discussion.
-Other organizations, such as the OPCW, had specific arrangements because of their unique role in referring matters to and from the Security Council.
+One delegate said that other organizations, such as the OPCW, had specific arrangements because of their unique role in referring matters to and from the Security Council.